-- BEST TOUCH SCREEN: Yale Assure Lock SL with Z-Wave
+- BEST OVERALL: Yale Assure Lock SL with Z-Wave

-- BEST FINGERPRINT: eufy Security Smart Lock Touch, Fingerprint Scanner
+- BEST FINGERPRINT: Eufy Security Smart Lock Touch

-- BEST DIGITAL DEADBOLT: August Wi-Fi, (4th Generation) Smart Lock
+- BEST DIGITAL DEADBOLT: August Home Wi-Fi 4th Generation Smart Lock

-- BEST SMART: ULTRALOQ U-Bolt Pro Smart Lock + Bridge WiFi Adaptor
+- BEST SMART: Ultraloq U-Bolt Pro Smart Lock + Bridge Wi-Fi Adapter

 - BEST FOR GARAGE: Chamberlain Group Clicker Universal Keyless Entry